 What method(s) of swimmer preparation will you take: will be between 76 and 80 degrees F, as in past CIOWS events.
 But if the temperature is between 82 and 85 degrees F, swimmers will be notified by e-mail the day before the event and when they check-in to be prepared for warm water conditions.
-We will follow items above including entry refusal if swimmer is not acclimated to warm water swimming.
+We will follow items above including entry refusal if a swimmer is not acclimated to warm water swimming.

-What action will you take to reduce swimmer, official, and staff exposure to heat-related issues: The following methods are among the ways you can do this:
+What action will you take to reduce swimmer, official, and staff exposure to heat-related issues: